dell/terraform-provider-powerstore/docs/resources/volume_snapshot.md

 # To import , check volume_snapshot_import.tf for more info
 # volume_id/volume_name is the required attribute to create and update
 # name, expiration_timestamp, performance_policy_id and creator_type are the optional attributes
-# name and expiration_timestamp if present in cofing cannot be ""
+# name and expiration_timestamp if present in config cannot be ""
 # Either volume_id or volume_name should be present.
 # To check which attributes of the volume snapshot resource can be updated, please refer Product Guide in the documentation